franckvalot/opencell-website-test/content/aboutus/story.md

     Opencell is now the leading open source monetization platform with over 40 successful implementations in multiple industries and countries.
-  title: Story
+  title: Our open source roots
 separator2:
+  description: Our people
   number: '02'
-  description: Our team
 leadership:
   leaders:
     - name: DAVID MEYER